|

 a tin.
 The same is true about the actual man: he is a sum of his

+belongings, he is unreal without them and starts feeling ashamed.
 However it is a wrong feeling: the bareness should be carried openly

 and meekly.
 Art should get naked, believe in its own reality and